 Housekeepers and Maintenance staff are responsible for the daily cleaning and maintenance of all common areas in the Residence.
-Housekeepers will access suites on a bi-weekly basis to complete a regularly scheduled cleaning of the bathroom and to report any deficiencies that may not have been previously reported.
 Maintenance will assess Work Requests daily and perform repairs on the building and in suites as required.
 They also conduct daily preventative maintenance to reduce the probability of deficiencies that may cause inconveniences to our Residence community.